bbauska/UC-Davis-JS-Basics/readme.md

   alt="An Array is a Container with Sub-containers." />
 <!-- ![](./images/media/image74.png){width="4.0in" height="2.4427351268591426in"} -->

-An array is really just a container with sub-containers and it&apos;s the next piece of the puzzle that we need to talk about in terms of JavaScript.
+<p>An array is really just a container with sub-containers and it&apos;s the
+next piece of the puzzle that we need to talk about in terms of JavaScript.
 We talked about variables, and an array is just another type of variable.
 But instead of holding one piece of data, it can hold